maltsev-dev/maltsev-dev.github.io/content/rust_toolchain.md

 x86_64-pc-windows-msvc
 ```

-- To find the path to the toolchain
+- To find where the toolchain
 ```bash
 > rustup which rustc C:\Users\A\.rustup\toolchains\stable-x86_64-pc-windows-msvc\bin\rustc.exe
 ```

 ### Channels
 - Rust is developed in 3 parallel branches